ofkoru/quarto-animate-graph/README.md

 ## Enabling

-This package depends on [D3.js](https://d3js.org/), you need to load it too.
+This package depends on [D3.js](https://d3js.org/); it must be loaded along with the plug in utilizing `include-in-header`.
 To use the extension, add the following to your document's front matter:

 ```yaml